Quadratic Motion Polynomials With Irregular Factorizations: Preliminaries

 We will now describe a method to compute all factorizations with linear factors of a motion polynomial, provided they exist.
 Our exposition follows \cite{li18} but it should be mentioned that more or less similar factorization algorithms have been described at many different places and in different context \cite{gordon65,serodio01,janovska10,kalantari13,falcao17,sakkalis19,gentili21,izosimov23,koprowski23,li24,hoffmann24}.
 It should also be noted that, due to the restricted nature of polynomials we consider, our topic is a special case of the more general and well-developed factorization theory over rings, cf. the survey paper~\cite{smertnig16}.

 For this we will henceforth assume \(C\) to have an invertible leading coefficient.
-Because of \(C\rv{C} \neq 0\) this is no loss of generality as it can be ensured by a suitable rational re-parametrization.
-But then we can also assume that \(C\) is monic as the leading coefficient can be factored out.
+Because of \(C\tilde{C} \neq 0\) this is no loss of generality as it can be ensured by a suitable rational re-parametrization.
+But then we can also assume that \(C\) is monic, i.e. has leading coefficient \(1\), as the leading coefficient can be factored out.

-Since \(t-h\) being a right factor is equivalent to \(h\) being a right root of \(C\) the question of finding right factors reduces to the question of finding right roots.
-Since a right root of the polynomial is also necessarily a right root of the quadrance of the polynomial, we can search for roots of \(C\rv{C}\).
-Each right factor \(t-h\) and therefore also each right root corresponds to a monic, quadratic factor \(M\coloneqq(t-h)\wrv{(t-h)}\) of the quadrance polynomial.
-Using the Euclidean algorithm \cite{li18} (This is possible because the leading coefficient \(1\) of the divisor \(t-h\) is invertible.) we can now divide \(C\) by \(M\) and get for suitable polynomials \(Q\), \(R\) with \(\deg R < \deg M = 2\).
+Since \(t-h\) being a right factor is equivalent to \(h\) being a right root of \(C\), the question of finding right factors reduces to the question of finding right roots.
+Since a right root of the polynomial is also necessarily a right root of the quadrance of the polynomial, we can search for roots of \(C\tilde{C}\).
+Each right factor \(t-h\) and therefore also each right root corresponds to a monic, quadratic factor \(M\coloneqq(t-h)(t-h){\,\tilde{}}\) of the quadrance polynomial.
+Using the Euclidean algorithm \cite{li18}, we can now divide \(C\) by \(M\) and get for suitable polynomials \(Q\), \(R\) with \(\deg R < \deg M = 2\).
+This is possible because the leading coefficient \(1\) of the divisor \(t-h\) is invertible.
 Since we know that \(h\) is a root of \(C\) and \(M\) it follows that it also has to be a root of \(R\) \cite[Lemma~1]{hegedus13}.
-Furthermore we can write \(R = r_1t + r_0\).
-The question of factorization is closely related to roots of the linear polynomial \(R\).
+Furthermore, we can write \(R = r_1t + r_0\), where \(r_0,r_1\in \ensuremath{\mathrm{CGA}_+}\).
+The question of factorization is closely related to the roots of the linear polynomial \(R\).
 Assuming for the moment that \(r_1\) is invertible we get the unique solution \(h=-r_1^{-1}r_0\) for our particular choice of \(M\).
-Once we have found this right factor we can divide \(C\) by it and get \(C^\prime\) of a lower degree and can start from the top.
-Note that there also a ``left'' variant of this factorization algorithm.
+Once we have found this right factor we can divide \(C\) by it and get \(C^\prime\) of a lower degree and can iterate.
+Note that there is also a ``left'' variant of this factorization algorithm.

 If the leading coefficient \(r_1\) is not invertible, we potentially get no or infinite roots of \(R\).
-To solve for \(h\) we convert \(R(h)=0\) into a linear system of equations via the coefficient-vectors with regards to the basis of \CGA.
+To solve for \(h\) we convert \(R(h)=0\) into a system of linear equations via the coefficient-vectors with regards to the basis of \ensuremath{\mathrm{CGA}}.
 The resulting system of linear equations has no or an infinite amount of solutions which may lead to no, or infinitely many but also to finitely many factors of \(C\) that can be determined by imposing further necessary condition (cf.~Section~\ref{sec:irregular-factorizations}).
 In order to capture this special situation, we define